 Subsection (b)(1)(B) recognizes that some individuals may not have a passport, driver's license, or even a government issued nondriver identification card that is currently valid or not expired by more than [three years].
 This subsection allows the notarial officer to base the officer's identification of the individual on another form of government issued identification as long as that form of identification contains the individual's signature or a photograph of the individual as a means by which the individual can be associated with the credential.
 This form of credential may include, for example, a military identification.
 However, this subsection also makes it clear that this alternative form of identification must be satisfactory to the notarial officer.
-If the officer is not satisfied with the identification that the credential provides, the officer may refuse to accept it as sufficient identification.
+If the officer is not satisfied with the identification.